 The cloud offers access to tools that provide much needed analytics and intelligence to meet the needs of today’s CIOs and IT managers.
 These include a high degree of automation for both facilities and IT, which is better served using cloud native technologies; mostly around machine learning and AI.

-Enter DMaaS: The New Dynamic in Data Center Operations
+Is DMaaS the New Dynamic in Data Center Operations?

-Uniting the best of hardware and software solutions, DMaaS (Data Center Management as a Service) draws on cloud-based technologies to simplify, monitor, and service a data center’s physical and IT infrastructure—from edge to enterprise.
+Uniting the best of hardware and software solutions, Data Center Management as a Service or DMaaS draws on cloud-based technologies to simplify, monitor, and service a data center’s physical and IT infrastructure—from edge to enterprise.
 With DMaaS, CIOs get real-time operational visibility, alarm status, and faster problem resolution without the expensing of an on-premise DCIM system.

 The emergence of DMaaS stems from the ubiquitous rise of ‘Internet connected’ IT physical infrastructure and the widespread availability of secure cloud services.
 Together, they enable silos of data to be analyzed like never before.
 The promise of DMaaS is that it answers as many problems as it addresses.
 It deploys quickly and inexpensively via a smartphone app, providing remote monitoring and a real-time window into the data center.
 Gone are the historic costs and complexities of data center instrumentation.